 As of April 16, 2020, the City eliminated fares due to COVID-19, which therefore had an impact on fare collections.
-Although the City is required to maintain a fare revenue ratio of 15%, Assembly Bill 90 waived the fare revenue ratio penalty for operators not meeting the ratio requirement for the fiscal years ending June 30, 2022 and 2021.
+Although the City is required to maintain a fare revenue ratio of 15%, Assembly Bill 90 waived the fare revenue ratio penalty for operators not meeting the ratio requirement for the fiscal years ending June 30, 2023 and 2022.

-City of Madera Transportation Development Act Funds Notes to the Financial Statements (Continued) For the Years Ended June 30, 2022 and 2021
+Transportation Development Act Funds Notes to the Financial Statements (Continued) For the Years Ended June 30, 2023 and 2022